drsanaakaddoura/EnhancedBert/README.md

 If you have any questions, issues, or suggestions, please feel free to open an issue at (https://huggingface.co/research-s/enhancedBERTv01) or contact us at sanaa.kaddoura@zu.ac.ae

+## Citation

+If you utilize this code, you are implicitly using the associated data.
+We kindly ask that you cite the following papers in your work:

+1) Kaddoura, S., & Nassar, R. (2024).
+A Comprehensive Dataset for Arabic Word Sense Disambiguation.
+Data in Brief, 110591. https://doi.org/10.1016/j.dib.2024.110591

+2) Kaddoura, S., & Nassar, R. (2024).
+EnhancedBERT: A Feature-Rich Ensemble Model for Arabic Word Sense Disambiguation with Statistical Analysis and Optimized Data Collection.
+Journal of King Saud University - Computer and Information Sciences, 36(1), 101911. https://doi.org/10.1016/j.jksuci.2023.101911